Group meeting in work setting

 Who is this course for?

-This course is for you if you are an organisational consultant or organisation development professional with prior education and experience in the systems-psychodynamic approach to consultancy and a desire to extend your skills and deepen your knowledge.
+This course is for you if you are an organisation leader, consultant, or development and change professional with prior education and experience in the systems-psychodynamic approach and a desire to extend your skills and deepen your knowledge.

 The student body and teaching faculty of this course are very international and come from a diverse range of backgrounds with experience across the public, not-for-profit and commercial sectors.